Vladplat12/SE-Embedded-Systems/README.md

 * Peripheral testing is required to be done using DMA mode if possible.
-* Each Peripheral testing will require peripheral parameters (i.e. for UART you can assume BAUD
-Rate 115200, 8bit Data, 1 Stop Bit, No parity).
+* Each Peripheral testing will require peripheral parameters (for UART BAUD Rate 115200, 8bit Data, 1 Stop Bit, No parity).
 * For the amount of needed iteration, the Testing Program will send the received Bit Pattern to the UART0, which in turn will pass the data to the UART1 port on the UUT.